If you become sick or are injured

 Under the health insurance system, the insurance benefits paid for nonoccupational sickness and injury are called “Medical Care Benefits” (for dependents, “Dependents' Medical Care Expenses”).
 You pay only 30% of medical care costs at the medical care institution because the Health Insurance Association covers the remaining 70%.

-The Health Insurance Association later pays the amount of medical care costs paid at the hospital over one month minus 25,000 yen (dependents:50,000 yen), as “Patient Cost-Sharing Reimbursements and Additional Benefits” (for dependents, “Dependents' Medical Care Additional Sum”).
+The Health Insurance Association later pays the amount of medical care costs paid at the hospital over one month minus 25,000 yen (dependents:50,000 yen), as “Patient Cost-Sharing Reimbursements” (for dependents, “Dependents' Medical Care Additional Sum”).
 This payment is calculated and made automatically based on “the Rezept (medical cost details)” sent by the hospital to the Health Insurance Association.
 Payment will occur roughly three months after the month of the medical care.

 See “When you incur high medical care costs: How High-Cost Medical Care Benefits are calculated” for a specific calculation example.